wradlib/wradlib/doc/source/gettingstarted.rst

 .. warning:: The wradlib version on `PyPI <https://pypi.python.org/pypi/wradlib>`_ might seriously lag behind the actual developments.
 You can use the bleeding edge code from the `wradlib repository <https://bitbucket.org/wradlib/wradlib>`_.
 Note, however, that you need to make sure yourself that all `Dependencies`_ are met (see below).

-`Download the source <http://bitbucket.org/wradlib/wradlib/get/default.zip>`_, unzip, and run:
+`Download <http://bitbucket.org/wradlib/wradlib/get/default.zip>`_ the source, unzip, and run:

 ``$ python setup.py install``